-Not all skiing takes place in pristine conditions.
-In fact, many people brave the snow at dawn, dusk, or during snowy days.
-Though you can try to run through such situations with normal goggles, most of them won’t make the cut.
-Rather, you need models specifically made for low-light.
+Not all skiing takes place in pristine conditions, and many people brave the snow at dawn, dusk, or during snowy days.
+Though you can try to run through such situations with regular goggles, most of them won’t cut it.
+You need models specifically made for low-light.

 In addition, low-light ski goggles are perfect for particularly snowy or foggy conditions.
 A little bit of weather should never keep you off the mountain, but in order to brave it, you need the proper gear.
 That is where this type of eyewear comes in handy.